Holic75/Baldurs-gate-dnd-3.5/README.md

 At the end of the rage, the character loses the rage modifiers and becomes fatigued (-2 penalty to Strength, -2 penalty to Dexterity) for the duration of 5 rounds.
 ```
 – 7th level: Gains 5% resistance to crushing, slashing, piercing, and missile damage.
 An additional 5% is gained every 3 levels thereafter.
-– 11th level: Greater Rage: Barbarian’s Rage bonuses to Strength and Constitution during his rage each increase to +6, and his morale bonus on saves  vs. Spell increases to +6.
+– 11th level: Greater Rage: Barbarian’s Rage bonuses to Strength and Constitution during rage each increase to +6, and morale bonus on saves  vs. Spell increases to +6.
 The penalty to AC remains at -2.
 – 17th level: Tireless Rage: Barbarian is no longer fatigued after the rage ends.
-– 20th level: Mighty Rage: Barbarian’s Rage bonuses to Strength and Constitution during his rage each increase to +8, and his morale bonus on saves  vs. Spell increases to +4.
+– 20th level: Mighty Rage: Barbarian’s Rage bonuses to Strength and Constitution during rage each increase to +8, and morale bonus on saves  vs. Spell increases to +4.
 The penalty to AC remains at -2.
 – Hit Die: d12
 – High THAC0/APR progression, High Savingthrows vs. Death , vs. Polymorph, vs. Breath Weapon and vs. Wand